PoliticalGraveyard.com

 Vance, Elijah — of Butler County, Ohio.
 Delegate to Ohio state constitutional convention from Butler County, 1850-51.
 Burial location unknown.

 Vance, Elizabeth — of Ogden, Weber County, Utah.
 Democrat.
-Delegate to Democratic National Convention from Utah, 1944, 1948, 1952.
+Delegate to Democratic National Convention from Utah, 1944 (member, Committee to Notify Presidential Nominee), 1948, 1952.
 Female.
-Still living as of 1952.
+Presumed deceased.
+Burial location unknown.

-Vance, Enoch H. (1848-1921) — of Arkansas.
-Born in Mississippi, February 18, 1848.
+Vance, Enoch H. (1848-1921) — of Malvern, Hot Spring County, Ark.
+Born in Pontotoc County, Miss., February 18, 1848.
 Republican.
-Candidate for U.S. Representative from Arkansas 2nd District, 1900.
+Lawyer; candidate for U.S. Representative from Arkansas 2nd District, 1900; postmaster at Malvern, Ark., 1901.
+Methodist.
+Member, Freemasons.
 Died in Malvern, Hot Spring County, Ark., October 8, 1921 (age 73 years, 232 days).
 Interment at Oak Ridge Cemetery, Malvern, Ark.

 Vance, Fred V. — of Bristol, Sullivan County, Tenn.
-Mayor of Bristol, Tenn., 1953.
-Still living as of 1953.
+Mayor of Bristol, Tenn., 1951-53.
+Presumed deceased.
+Burial location unknown.

 Vance, George A. — of McMechen, Marshall County, W.Va.
 Democrat.
-Candidate for West Virginia state house of delegates from Marshall County, 1968; candidate in primary for West Virginia state senate 2nd District, 1970.
+Candidate for West Virginia state house of delegates from Marshall County, 1968; candidate for West Virginia state senate 2nd District, 1970.
 Still living as of 1970.

 Vance, Gordon — also known as Gordy Vance — of Gallatin County, Mont.
 Republican.
 Member of Montana state house of representatives 67th District; elected 2010.
 Still living as of 2010.